wilkin547/docs.es-es/docs/visual-basic/programming-guide/concepts/async/control-flow-in-async-programs.md

 Puede descargar el código que se usa en este tema desde MSDN o crearlo usted mismo.

 > [!NOTE]
-> Para ejecutar el ejemplo, debe tener Visual Studio 2012 o posterior y el .NET Framework 4,5 o posterior instalado en el equipo.
+> To run the example, you must have Visual Studio 2012 or newer and  the .NET Framework 4.5 or newer installed on your computer.

 ### <a name="download-the-program"></a>Descargar el programa